rajgoel/reveal.js-plugins/broadcast/README.md

 <input type="password" id="password" value="">
 <a href="#" onclick="RevealBroadcast.start( { id: document.getElementById('broadcastid').value, password: document.getElementById('password').value } ); return false;">Start broadcast</a>
 ```
-After clicking the ```Start broadcast``` button a draggable overlay for the video is shown.
+After clicking the ```Start broadcast``` button, a draggable overlay for the video is shown.
 Initially, the video shows a snowy image.
 After connecting to the server and after the user has allowed acces to camera and microphone, the video captured by the camera is shown.

 ## Join broadcast